 Streams Quick Review

-Stream = Sequence of values (can be infinite) where each value is not computed until it is forced to (lazy computation, which some of us also use while doing our homework)
+Stream = Sequence of values (can be infinite) with a car and a cdr (just like lists), but where each value is not computed until it is forced to be computed.
+We always define a stream using the cons-stream function.

 Each value isn’t computed until it’s forced?
 What does that mean?
 Well, streams use what’s called lazy computation or lazy evaluation, which means that when a stream is defined, its car is some value, but its cdr is what’s called a promise.
 That means that, unlike lists, we don’t actually know what all of the values in the stream are until we force them (which I’ll explain how to do in a bit).
 The cool thing about this is it means that streams can actually be infinite, since at a stream’s definition, we don’t need to know all of the values inside of it.

 Now let’s talk about how to force a value in a stream.
 We can always do that by using the cdr-stream function.
 Calling (cdr-stream some-stream) will force the second value in our stream, calling (cdr-stream (cdr-stream some-stream)) will force the third value in our stream, and so on.
 Once a value in the stream has been forced, its value is set forever, and any subsequent (cdr-stream some-stream) calls will produce the same value.

 Now let’s look at an example to make it a bit more clear.